citriena/SHthermistor/README.md

   * ADC_14_BIT_VALUE: 14 bit
   * ADC_16_BIT_VALUE: 16 bit
   * set EXCITE_VALUE directly in case of using external ADC with internal VREF
-* **excitePin(optional):** Voltage supply pin.
-When you designate excitePin the voltage will be supplied only during measurement.

 ### Functions
 ````